-Other entrants start by taking a full time college course leading to National Certificate (NC), National Qualification (NQ), Higher National Certificate (HNC), Higher National Diploma (HND) or degree.
-Entry requirements for NC or NQ are usually 3-4 subjects at National 4 or 5 including English, Maths and a relevant science or technological subject.
-For an HNC or HND you normally need either the NC or NQ, or 1-2 Highers as well as subjects at National 5.
+Other entrants start by taking a full time college course leading to NC (SCQF Level 6), HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10).
+Entry requirements for NCs are usually 3-4 subjects at National 4 or 5 including English, Maths and a relevant science or technological subject.
+For an HNC or HND you normally need either the NC, or 1-2 Highers as well as subjects at National 5.
 For a degree you normally need 4-5 Highers.

 Both Ayrshire College and Perth College UHI offer relevant courses.

 If you are interested in working in the Armed Services you may be able to get an apprenticeship with the Royal Air Force.

 You could also apply if you have a background in mechanical, electrical or electronic work.